maxprodigy/Obesity-Risk-Research/README.md

 ---

 ## **Final Thoughts**
 This project demonstrated how **both deep learning and classical machine learning** can be applied to predict obesity risk levels with high accuracy.
-The best model was a **neural network with batch normalization**, but **XGBoost* proved to be a strong alternative, especially for cases where explainability and efficiency matter.
+The best model was a **neural network with batch normalization**, but *XGBoost* proved to be a strong alternative, especially for cases where efficiency matter.

 This study provides a foundation for using **AI-driven health solutions** to assess and mitigate obesity risks more effectively.